Winner of the 2013 New South Writing Contest

 Opening day for deer hunting.
 Cars pass

 and pass.
-In a field, lightening bugs darted
+In a field, lightning bugs darted

 and flashed in your hand.
 Half-girl, half-doe,